Wall-crossing from Lagrangian Cobordisms: Examples: wall-crossings and mutations

+The main computation for this example is the following sharpening of the minimal energy disk requirement of \cref{cond:isolatedmutation}, which was necessary to apply our wall-crossing computation, to the specific example of $K_{\mu_D}.$ We note that there is a relation between the flux of the surgeries used to construct the cobordism, the flux relative boundary of the isotopy $\theta_{H_t}$ used to construct $K_c$ from \cref{claim:cobordismconstruction}, and the area of the holomorphic disk from \cref{prop:exceptionaldisk}.
+Let $\width(L_\downarrow \# L_\uparrow)$ be the flux of the Lagrangian isotopy between the surgery and the immersed Lagrangian $L_{\downarrow}\cup L_{\uparrow}$.
+We arrange for $L_{\downarrow}\cup L_{\uparrow}\cup L_c$ to be exactly homotopic to $L_{\gamma_0, 1}$, the standard Whitney sphere from which we compute our flux coordinates.
+Define the quantities:

+where $\ell_c$ is the list of the curve $\ell_c$ from \cref{fig:cobordismpieces} to the $L_c$ chart.
+From the definition of flux and surgery width, we see that the product side of the mutation cobordism $K_{\mu_D}$ is the Lagrangian $L^+_{s,s}$.
+The flux between the Chekanov end of the mutation cobordism and the Whitney sphere is the amount swept out by the surgery neck, along with the flux relative boundary of the component $L_c$.
+Write $u=u_1\cdot u_2$ so that the Chekanov end of the mutation cobordism is $L^-_{u,1}$ From relations in the homology of $K_{\mu_D}$, we observe that $u_2=(u_1)^{-1}\cdot s\cdot z$, which allows us to reexpress

-\end{prop} \begin{proof} We look at the Lagrangian cobordism $K_{\mu_D}\subset X\times \CC$ under the projections $\pi_X: X\times \CC\to X$, $\pi_\CC:X\times \CC\to \CC$ and $W: X\to \CC$.
+\begin{prop} For the standard choice of complex structure, the only pseudoholomorphic disk with boundary on $K_{\mu_D}$ is the one described in \cref{prop:exceptionaldisk} and its multiple covers. \end{prop} \begin{proof} We show that this disk is unique.
+We look at the Lagrangian cobordism $K_{\mu_D}\subset X\times \CC$ under the projections $\pi_X: X\times \CC\to X$, $\pi_\CC:X\times \CC\to \CC$ and $W: X\to \CC$.
 The first projection that we look at is $W\circ \pi_X: K_{\mu_D}\to \CC$.
 The regions where we have performed Hamiltonian isotopy and surgery sweep out flux corresponding to shaded regions in the projection \cref{fig:restrictingdisks}.
 We let $U$ be the neighborhood drawn in \cref{fig:restrictingdisks}.
 Every disk with boundary on $K_{\mu_D}$ must either have boundary contained within the red region $U$, or will have boundary completely disjoint from the red region $U$ by the open mapping principle.

 We now look at $K_{\mu_D}\cap (W\circ \pi_X)^{-1}(U)$.
 This is the eye-shaped cobordism from \cref{fig:catseye}.
 By \cref{claim:onlydiskoneye} the only disks which appear here are $u_{ex}$ and its multiple covers.
 The complement of the region given by $U$ cannot bound holomorphic disks for topological reasons.
-This completely classifies the disks which may appear on $K_{\mu_D}$. \end{proof}
+This characterizes the disks which may appear on $K_{\mu_D}$. \end{proof} \begin{corollary} The mutation cobordism $K_{\mu_D}:L^-_{u, 1}\rightsquigarrow L^+_{s,s}$ is an isolated mutation. \end{corollary}